sWeeks99/Education_Trends_and_Opportunities/README.md

 ## About
 * <b>Project Summary:</b><br>

-  This project centered on researching the best colleges for enrollment in the United States of America.
-Out of 453 colleges categorized into private and public institutions; the criteria considered were availability, acceptance/graduation rates, and comprehensive costs, encompassing tuition fees, personal expenses, book costs, and room & board prices per semester.
+  This project focused on researching optimal college choices in the United States.
+Evaulating over 450 colleges, distinguishing between private and public institutions based on criteria such as availability, acceptance and graduation rates, and comprehensive costs.
+These costs consist of tuition fees, personal expenses, book costs, and room and board prices per semester.

 - <b>Objectives:</b> <br>
   - Identify what colleges provide the best return on investment of career earnings.

   - Inform new applicants that are deciding between different colleges.

-  - Analyze what colleges offer the most bang for your buck.

   - Understand how promising degrees like STEM can lead to high-starting salaries.